 Students with previous foreign languages experience may petition the Department of

-Foreign Languages for advanced placement and credit.
-Petitioners will be given written
+English and World Languages for advanced placement and credit.
+This placement level

-SPAN 3013, and will be approved by the department head.
-Students who have omitted
+will not exceed SPAN 3013, and will be approved by the department head.
+Students who

-one or more courses in the basic language sequence will receive credit for omitted
+have omitted one or more courses in the basic language sequence will receive credit

-courses when they have validated their advanced placement by passing the course into
+for omitted courses when they have validated their advanced placement by passing the